silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 #### PER Test

 Please find the `rftest_common.h` file in rftest folder and modify the definition of the trigger PIN and PORT based on your own hardware.
 In this demo project, the GPIO PA5 is used for PER test.
+Test 1000 packets data and set the interval time between packets to 100ms.
     rftest perRX 1000 100000
 Get the RX counters and status